 Build skills fast.

-Gain new capabilities quickly with Simon’s microcredentials, designed for busy professionals.
-In just three 90-minute sessions plus about 10 hours of guided independent work, you’ll explore relevant topics and apply your learning immediately.
+Gain new capabilities through Simon’s micro-credentials, short courses for professionals and lifelong learners.
+In just three 90-minute sessions and 10 hours of self-paced study, you’ll explore timely business topics and immediately apply what you learn.

 simon analytics apply